Sayani07/paper-hakear/README.md

-# paper-gravitas
+# paper-hakear
-Exploring probability distributions for bivariate temporal granularities
+Algorithm for keeping and rating harmonies (HArmony KEeper And Rater)